 Pharmaceutical products in the PRC are monitored and supervised on a national scale by the NMPA.
 The local provincial medical products administrative authorities are responsible for supervision and administration of drugs within their respective administrative regions.
 The NMPA was newly formed under the SAMR.
-The NMPA's predecessor, the State Drug Administration was replaced by the State Food and Drug Administration, or the SFDA, which was later reorganized into the China Food and Drug Administration, or the CFDA, as part of the institutional reforms implemented by the State Council.
+The NMPA's predecessor, the State Drug Administration was replaced by the State Food and Drug Administration, or the SFDA, which was later reorganized into the China Food and Drug Administration, or the CFDA, which was later replaced by SAMR, as part of the institutional reforms implemented by the State Council.